keluth27103/jeopardy_questions/README.md

 # jeopardy_questions
-filter a large Jeopardy! data set based on a variety of search cues
+filter a large Jeopardy! data set based on a variety of search criteria

 Data sets:
 * jeopardy_1.csv